-Google recently sent email notifications via the Google Search Console to website owners that have contact forms on HTTP pages stating they will be marked as not secure October 2018.
+Google sent email notifications via the Google Search Console to website owners in 2018 stating that if you have contact forms on HTTP pages stating they will be marked as not secure.
 This is not a new notification.
 Google warned us of this a few months ago.

 This article is based off of the original article “Chrome Issues Final Warning” by Search Engine Journal, to read the original article in full, you can do so here.